PLANET V PLATFORM SERVICES - BUYER TERMS AND CONDITIONS

-1.2 By clicking to accept the Platform Terms of Service, you have acknowledged that you agree to be bound by the Terms on behalf of the entity you work for (Customer).
-You warrant and represent that you have the authority to bind Customer to the Terms.
+1.2 We will set up a marketplace for a buying entity (Buyer) on the Platform.
+By clicking to accept the Platform Terms of Service, you agree to be bound by the Terms on behalf of the Buyer.
+You warrant and represent that you have the authority to bind Buyer to the Terms.

-1.3 We may update these Terms at any time on reasonable notice and ask you to reconfirm agreement to the Terms.
-These Terms were last updated on 20 December 2019.
+1.3 We may update these Terms at any time and ask you to reconfirm agreement to the Terms.
+We will use reasonable endeavours to provide reasonable advance notice of any material changes.
+These Terms were last updated on 1 January 2021.

 2. DEFINITIONS & INTERPRETATION